GiGurra/franklin/README.md

 val aOp: Future[Unit] = collection.create(a)
 val bOp: Future[Unit] = collection.create(b)

-// Trying to create the same object again
+// Trying to create the same document again
 // with a unique index conflict will eventually
 // complete the returned future with an
 // ItemAlreadyExists exception.